jhpc-quantum/omnirpc/qcrpc/README-rex-rest.txt

 url		A service URL.
 token		An API token.
-qasm		A quantum circuit description written in QASM. qc_type		An enumerator to specify a quntam computer model:
+qasm		A quantum circuit description written in QASM. qc_type		An enumerator to specify a quantum computer model:
 			0 ...
 RQC
 			1 ...
 IBM Q
 rem		A job remark.